hedyhli/outline.nvim/README.md

   - The preview window is positioned to be vertically center-aligned (rather than fixed to the top).
 This is planned to be configurable.

+- Feat: Added function and command to show provider and outline window status, somewhat like `:LspInfo`.

 Fixes:

 - Fix symbol preview (simrat39/symbols-outline.nvim#176)